kle91203/perhap_dynamo/README.md

 Perhap dynamo is a work in progress.
 It can store events and will store models.

+# Limitations

+Try to refrain from using atoms in the data store as either keys or values unless you are prepared to manually convert them.
+This library is able to automatically convert atoms to strings for storage in dynamo but it can't automatically convert them back.

 ## Installation

 Perhap Dynamo can be added to your project by adding `perhap_dynamo`